 Night Time Real Estate Virtual Tours:

 Shooting virtual tour points at night is a dramatic way to highlight a 360º experience.
 It’s complex to produce, but worth the effort.
-Challenges include using slow shutter speeds, mixed lighting and people and traffic that may pass through the field of view.
+Challenges include using slow shutter speeds, mixed lighting and people & traffic that may pass through the field of view.

 Most photographers don’t attempt to shoot these, and one shot cameras won’t work.
 Shooting at night is complicated enough, but shooting multiple HDR shots over 360 degrees requires skill and sometimes a bit of luck.
 The biggest challenge in urban environments are cars and trucks.
 Even in the dead of night, in a large city, there are always vehicles on the road to deal with.